 Some people might struggle with squats, especially if they are older, so another alternative is wall squats.

-To do this exercise, stand against a wall, feet hip-width apart.
+To do a squat, stand against a wall, feet hip-width apart.
 Inhale engage your pelvic floor and lower yourself into a squat as though sitting in a chair.
 Hold for 10 seconds.
 Rise back up to standing and release your pelvic floor.
 Rest for 10 seconds.
 That’s one rep. Do 10.

 3) Lunges